Notice of Valuation

 Increased Property Value

 If the county assessor increases the valuation of any property over the assessment from the preceding year, notification in writing will be sent to the person in whose name any such property is listed.
 This refers to the assessment notice that is typically mailed during the months of February, March and April to property owners concerning changes in the value of their property.
-It contains information such as the Current Market Value, Taxable Market Value (3% to 5% limitation), Assessment Ratio, Gross Assessed Value as well as the date it was mailed.
+It contains information such as the Current Fair Cash (Market) Value, Taxable Fair Cash Value (3% to 5% limitation), Assessment Percentage, Assessed Value as well as the date it was mailed.
 If property owners disagree with this change they must request an informal hearing with the Assessor's Office within the specified time frame regarding any change.

 Oklahoma Statutes Citationized